jeyabalajis/cloud-natively/docs/index.md

 We start with a high level overview of what a _Cloud Native_ software application is, and then delve deeper into the various constituents.
 Hope you enjoy this guide!

+> Cloud Natively - A comprehensive overview of Cloud Native applications

 ## What is Cloud Native?

 Cloud Native applications allow your organization to ship faster, reduce risk, and grow your business.